 The College of Engineering IT & Environment (CEITE) has established the Network of Indigenous Partnerships (NIP) to enhance support mechanisms to Aboriginal and/or Torres Strait Islander members across Vocational Educational and Training (VET) and Higher Education (HE).
-Membership is open to Aboriginal and Torres Strait Islander students, staff, alumni and members of the broader Aboriginal and Torres Strait Islander Community who collaborate with us to support Indigenous Leadership.
+Membership is open to Aboriginal and Torres Strait Islander students, staff, alumni and members of the broader Aboriginal and Torres Strait Islander Community who collaborate with us to support First Nations Leadership.
 Key staff members engaging with community and community training can also become members by invitation.

 Our aim is to increase opportunities for Aboriginal and/or Torres Strait Islander members to succeed in the College, through a number of initiatives as an essential component of our strategic priorities.